iTrooz/btrfs/README.md

 Signing
 -----------
+To install a built-from-source or a nightly (from github actions) driver, you need to sign it there are different ways to achieve this :
+You can either install the signing key for nightly builds on your system (github action builds only), sign it yourself, or disable driver signature enforcement

+Signing the driver yourself won't be covered here, but you can figure out how to do it by looking at the (CI)[.github/workflows/build.yml], and at this link : https://docs.microsoft.com/en-us/windows-hardware/drivers/install/test-signing
+Else, you can create a fork of this repository and add your own certificate for the CI to use

-To install a built-from-source or a nightly (from github actions) driver, you need to sign it In this section, I will show how to disable driver signature enforcement, or how to sign the driver using test-signing Warning : both of these solutions aren't perfect, if you are looking for a everyday-use it is recommanded to use the release builds, which are signed with a Microsoft-trusted key.
+**Warning : If you are looking for a everyday-use it is recommanded to use the release builds, which are signed with a Microsoft-trusted key.**

 ## Disabling signature enforcement
 Note : this isn't persistent accross reboots